• Skip to main content

 Walking through Kensington Gardens in London's Hyde Park

-Visiting these parks is a great way to quickly escape the urban side of London.
-All of the parks are family and dog friendly.
-There are several walking and cycling paths to enjoy.
-If the weather is right, you will see many Londoners flock to the parks to enjoy the open air or picnic.
+If the weather is right, you’ll see many Londoners flock to the parks to get some fresh air or enjoy a picnic.
 Visiting parks is one of the best free things to do in London because you’ll kill two birds with one stone.
-First, adding time to your schedule without your wallet getting lighter.
-Second and finally, walking off the fish & chips!
+First, you’ll spend time enjoying the more local side of life in London without spending money.
+Second, you’ll get to walk off the fish and chips!

 4. Kensington Palace Gardens